1. Make sure you have a signed, valid passport and visas,

 2. Read the Consular Information Sheets (and Public

-Announcements or Travel Warnings, if applicable) for the
+Travel Warnings, if applicable) for the

 countries you plan to visit.